SenseTecnic/SenseTecnic.github.io/desktop/index.md

 The FRED Desktop is currently pre-release for testing and feedback.
 Please let us know the FRED Version number when you report feedback and bug reports by sending an email to [info@sensetecnic.com](mailto:info@sensetecic.com).

-Information on the current roadmap for the FRED Desktop [will be maintained here](/desktop/roadmap).
+Information on the current roadmap for the FRED Desktop [is maintained here](/desktop/roadmap).

 Next: [FRED Desktop Main Window](main-window)